blackferncreations/germankeycut/interface.md

 ## Interface Configuration

-Interface configuration is one stage of the GermanKeyCut operating sequence:
+Interface configuration is one stage of the structural positioning operating sequence:

 **diagnosis → structural requirements → interface configuration → implementation → feedback and progression observation**